mcdayoub/go-bored-apes-graphql/README.md

 If you'd like to run the app yourself with Go, make sure to have go 1.17 installed.
 You can find downloads here: https://go.dev/dl/
+* Run `go run cmd/api/main.go` from the root of this directory

 ### GraphQL Playground
 In the playground you can find the queries and mutations used to: